-The programme is now in its second phase (2017 -2021) and is being implemented in Mauritania, Sierra Leone, Tanzania and Uganda.
-This programme is called AIM Health Plus and we are proud to say that it is also funded by Irish Aid.
-Continue reading below to find out about this unique approach.
+The programme ran through two phases, and was being implemented in Mauritania, Sierra Leone, Tanzania and Uganda.
+This programme, AIM Health Plus, was also funded by Irish Aid.
+Continue reading below to find out about the unique approach we took

 Simple, cost effective and life saving

-We work with the Ministry of Health in each country to train Community Health Workers who volunteer their help every week by visiting pregnant women and mothers in their homes and providing them support, guidance and advice at critical times, using World Vision’s Timed and Targeted Counselling approach.
-Husbands and extended family are encouraged to play their role in ensuring both mother and baby are as safe and healthy as possible.
-The Community Health Workers encourage high impact, low cost, life-saving interventions such as good nutrition during pregnancy, delivering a baby in a health centre instead of at home where the risks are much higher and taking their babies to the health centre for check-ups.
+We worked with the Ministry of Health in each country to train Community Health Workers who volunteered their help every week by visiting pregnant women and mothers in their homes and providing them support, guidance and advice at critical times, using World Vision’s Timed and Targeted Counselling approach.
+Husbands and extended family were encouraged to play their role in ensuring both mother and baby were as safe and healthy as possible.
+The Community Health Workers encouraged high impact, low cost, life-saving interventions such as good nutrition during pregnancy, delivering a baby in a health centre instead of at home where the risks can be higher and taking their babies to the health centre for check-ups.

 Equipping Community Health Workers with innovative technology

-Community Health Workers are equipped with mobile phones, which help them to deliver messages to the household.
-Using mobile phones, they can also log the pregnant mother's details, register them immediately with a health clinic and refer them for services.
-It also sends them reminders of their next visit.
+Community Health Workers were equipped with mobile phones, which helped them to deliver messages to the household.
+Using mobile phones, they could also log the pregnant mother's details, register them immediately with a health clinic and refer them for services.
+It also sent them reminders of their next visit.

 Empowering communities to assess their health needs

-To support Community Health Workers, we also train Community Health Committees to assess their community's health needs and to develop action plans to respond to these needs, such as the construction of toilet facilities to improve sanitation.
-They also bring communities together to raise awareness of healthy practices such as exclusive breast feeding.
+To support Community Health Workers, we also trained Community Health Committees to assess their community's health needs and to develop action plans to respond to these needs, such as the construction of toilet facilities to improve sanitation.
+They also brought communities together to raise awareness of healthy practices such as exclusive breastfeeding.
 Breastfeeding is recommended up to 2 years and exclusively until the baby is 6 months old.
-They shouldn't be receiving other liquids until after 6 months - due to unclean water.
+They were taught that babies shouldn't be receiving other liquids until after 6 months - due to unclean water.

 Empowering communities to demand better health services